 Community Problem Solving (CmPS) Programme in RGS

-The Community Problem Solving (CmPS) Programme is a differentiated programme for students with a strong passion for service and who want to understand key issues in the community, and use problem solving skills to solve real-world problems.
-Working in teams of about six to eight members, our students identify an area of concern in a community, explore challenges, establish an underlying problem, propose an action plan to solve the problem, then carry out their proposed solution and reflect on learning and impact on the community.
+The Community Problem Solving (CmPS) Programme is a differentiated programme for students with a strong passion for service and want to advocate on social issues in the community.
+Working in teams of about six to eight members, students use problem-solving skills to address real-world problems.
+They identify a community area of concern, explore challenges, establish an underlying problem, propose an action plan and carry out proposed solutions (partnering stakeholders) to address the issue at hand.
+Students then reflect on their experience so they can build on these experiences in other service-learning projects.